 Most people know at least one woman who has suffered through breast cancer.
-In the U.S., breast cancer is the second most common cancer in women after skin cancer, according to the National Cancer Institute.
+In the United States, breast cancer is the second-most common cancer in women after skin cancer, according to the National Cancer Institute.
 In fact, the institute estimates that 266,120 new cases of breast cancer will be found in 2018.

 There are a lot of opinions about when and how often to get a mammogram, but when it comes to increasing your chance of survival with breast cancer, the earlier you screen for it, the better, says breast imaging diagnostic radiologist Holly Marshall, MD.